justmars/deped-base/docs/index.md

 - [`docs/enrolment_origin.md`](enrolment_origin.md) explains the wide-format enrollment CSVs and the strategy for cleanly parsing `<grade>[_<strand>]_sex`.
 - [`docs/brgy_names.md`](brgy_names.md) shows how the matching pipeline surfaces unmatched barangays for manual review.
+- [`docs/schema-teachers.md`](schema-teachers.md) describes the `teachers` table contract, the worksheet layout expectations, and how the extractor feeds that schema.
 To dig into a specific extractor, see the individual pages under `docs/plugins/`.